Decomposition Polyhedra of Piecewise Linear Functions: Introduction

-\paragraph{Applications to Submodular Function.} In \Cref{sec:summary_submodular}, we show that our framework entails the setup of set functions which are decomposed into differences of submodular set functions.
+In \Cref{sec:submodular}, we show that our framework entails the setup of set functions which are decomposed into differences of submodular set functions.
 Representing a set function as such a difference is a popular approach to solve optimization problems similarly to DC programming, see~\citet{Narasimhan2005,Iyer2012,halabi23}.
-We apply our results from \Cref{sec:compatible} to obtain analogous structural insights about (submodular) set functions.
+We apply our results from \Cref{sec:compatible} to obtain analogous structural insights about (submodular) set functions (\Cref{cor:submod}).